AT A GLANCE

 The entire Sous valley is a good area for birding.
 It is especially famous for Dark Chanting Goshawk and Tawny Eagle, and Booted Eagle, Black-Winged Kite and Eurasian Kestrel can also be seen.
 In the agricultural fields we will also hope to find many different species of passerines.

-After two days in the Sous valley we go south to the Oued Massa Nature reserve, and its neighbour, the Sous-Massa National Park.
+The Oued Massa Nature reserve, and its neighbour, the Sous-Massa National Park.
 It is a rich ecology system that consists of the Massa lagoon fringed by massive sand dunes, reed beds and muddy banks.
 The 34000 hectare park and nature reserve were created in 1991 to protect the unique flora and fauna in this part of Morocco.

 The park’s main conservation importance is that it holds three of the four Moroccan colonies of the Northern Bald Ibis.
 Together with the fourth site at nearby Tamri, it holds 95% of the world’s truly wild breeding birds of this endangered species!
 Only about 500 remain in the wild…

 We will have an early start to explore the Massa River in Souss-Massa National Park.
 This is an impressive wetland surrounded by coastal dunes and semi-deserts where good numbers of migratory birds can be seen.
 Western Olivaceous Warbler, Black-crowned Tchagra, Purple Heron, Little Bittern, Western Swamphen, Great Reed Warbler, Moustached Warbler, Brown-throated Martin, Moussier’s Redstart, Marbled Teal and Eurasian Spoonbill can be seen.
 The area is also noted for many species of chameleons living in the dense scrubs and the young Argan trees.